mindbenders/eB04_Minbenders_generationofPolarRZandNRZLineCoding/pedagogy/README.md

 <hr>

 <a name="LO"></a>
-#### 1. Focus Area : <br> Reinforce Theoretical Concept: Conversion of a binary data or sequence of bits into a digital signal i.e. Polar RZ and NRZ Line Code; Theoretical Concept. <br>
+#### 1. Focus Area : <br> Reinforce Theoretical Concept: The Focus area is to familiarize the students to the concepts of “Line Coding” by simulator of experiment and also make them able to convert a binary data into Polar RZ & NRZ Line Codes.<br>
-The Focus area is to familiarize the students to the concepts of “Line Coding” by simulator of experiment and also make them able to convert a binary data into Polar RZ & NRZ Line Codes.
+Conversion of a binary data or sequence of bits into a digital signal i.e. Polar RZ and NRZ Line Code; Theoretical Concept. <br>

 #### 2. Learning Objectives and Cognitive Level <br>